ooyala/ecology/README.md

 know where your Ecology data is.

 If you're writing a library, call Ecology.read as late as you can.
-If you applications that use your library also use Ecology, maybe you can go without using it at all.
+If your applications that use your library also use Ecology, maybe you can go without using it at all.
 But if you're calling Ecology.read with no filename to make sure data is initialized, do it as late as you can possibly get away with it.